mj1618/stormpath-client-api-guide/source/index.rst

 Welcome to the Stormpath Client API Guide!
 ******************************************

-The Stormpath Client API is intended for developers of Single Page Applications (SPAs) and mobile applications.
+The Stormpath Client API is intended for developers of Single Page Applications (SPAs), mobile, and desktop applications.
 Using the Client API endpoints, your application can:

 - Authenticate an existing user and get back OAuth 2.0 tokens
 - Retrieve the current user's Account information